quasarframework/quasar-template-meteor/README.md

 There may be a better way of doing this.

 2) Quasar es6 code in v0.15 has now been split into two: one for ios and one for material design.
-I have not yet worked out how to switch automatically to the correct .js file according to the platform.
+I have not worked out how to switch automatically to the correct .js file according to the platform.
-I hope to solve this soon.